BigDaddyT1/Engineering_4_Notebook/README.md

 This project was very difficult getting back into the code was the easiest part.
 Everything else was a challenge uploading the photo and learning how to use the computer was hard.
 But in the end, I feel I can navigate through GitHub no and I can use the rasberry.py very well.

 ## Launch Pad Part 3

 ### Assignment Description
 The assignment is to create code to countdown from 10 to 1 and at 0 print "liftoff".
 In addition to using a breadboard, 2 LED lights one red and one green, 2 resistors to create the countdown. counting down from 10-1 with the red light and "liftoff green.
-Moreover, use a button to start the prosses.
+Moreover, use a button to start the process.

 ### Evidence
 Video